Throughout the human lifespan, the body undergoes many changes to include everything from growth to aging.

 Encouraging a 12-year-old to try the fiber-rich foods on her plate may be easier than offering a threenager anything green.
 Guiding a teenager (a notorious age known for the erratic and low priority sleep schedule) to get sufficient sleep may prove more challenging than putting a five-year-old to bed.
 Perfectly supporting a child’s gut microbiome is not possible.
 Just do the best you can with the resources you have.
 And thank goodness childhood gut microbiomes are resilient and adaptable.
 Repeated efforts to develop healthy habits may feel like beating your parent head against the wall at times, but how many of us find we turn into our parents as we age?
 Demonstrating gut-friendly habits is the one certain way to teach when all else feels like it’s not getting through.

 The largest of the categories, adulthood begins after puberty until the age of 64.
-Defining what a healthy gut microbiome is a challenge because natural similarities and variances can be distinguished in by geographical location, culture, socioeconomic status, history of breastfeeding, gender, mental health history, BMI and even pet choices.
+Defining what a healthy gut microbiome is can be a challenge because natural similarities and variances can be distinguished by geographical location, culture, socioeconomic status, history of breastfeeding, gender, mental health history, BMI, and even pet choices.
 Every person’s gut microbiome looks quite different.
 Therefore, the idea of balance is different for each individual.
-Describing an unhealthy gut is far easier because it’s not working like it should be.
-Signs include gas, bloating, constipation, diarrhea, heartburn and much more.
+Describing an unhealthy gut is far easier because it’s not working as it should be.
+Signs include gas, bloating, constipation, diarrhea, heartburn, and much more.
 Even things that don’t seem directly linked, such as some skin issues or even more significant and difficult to study, the gut-brain connection.

 Stress is one of the largest negative influencers of this age time frame.